How to make air dry clay at home – 10 recipes you should try

 How do you make air dry clay with baking soda?

 It’s so simple!
-Mix the 3 ingredients and cook it.
+Mix the three ingredients and cook it.
 For best results, follow the instructions shared in this article by Everyday Chaos and Calm.

-To make this simple white air dry clay you’ll need:
+To make this simple white air dry clay you’ll need the following:

 - baking soda,

-I love baking soda clay, I’ve tried it several times.
-It has a fantastic sparkling white color after it had dried.
+This is my favorite homemade air dry clay recipe.
+Baking soda clay has a fantastic sparkling white color after it has dried.
 You can also sand it if your project has imperfections, but it will lose the sparkling effect.